arsenetar/dupeguru/README.md

 [multiple GUI toolkits][cross-toolkit], all using the same core Python code.
 On OS X, the UI layer is written in Objective-C and uses Cocoa.
 On Linux, it's written in Python and uses Qt5.

+The Cocoa UI of dupeGuru is hosted in a separate repo: https://github.com/hsoft/dupeguru-cocoa

 ## Current status: People wanted

 dupeGuru has currently only one maintainer, me.
 This is a dangerous situation that needs to be